Date Modified October 19, 2023

-Stay with me as we explore the habits of the so-called, Common Rock Pigeon.
+So join me as we discover the world of the so-called, Common Pigeon.

 Introduced into North America from Europe in the 1600s, these birds have been associated with humans for thousands of years.